Frequently Asked Questions

 Who was involved in consultations for the Draft Blueprint?

 The Blueprint has been under development for nearly 2 years.
 More than 70 organisations and stakeholders’ representative were consulted.
-In preparing the draft, WA State Government Departments and Agencies, Local Government, private corporations and businesses, Aboriginal Corporations, non-government organisations, regional and community leaders and community organizations have provided detailed input into the development of the Blueprint.
+In preparing the draft, WA State Government Departments and Agencies, Local Government, private corporations and businesses, Aboriginal Corporations, non-government organisations, regional and community leaders and community organisations have provided detailed input into the development of the Blueprint.

 What area does the Draft Blueprint cover?

 The Kimberley Region covers the Shires of Broome, Derby/West Kimberley, Halls Creek and Wyndham/East Kimberley and all of the towns, settlements and communities within these Shires.